iotaledger/access-server/docs/05-auth-specs.md

 Client sends its DH public key to the server running on the Target Device.

-Server generates the DH key pair using the same algorithm used by client (dictated by the choice of either libCrypto or TinyEmbedded).
+Server generates the DH key pair using the same algorithm used by client (dictated by the choice of either OpenSSL or TinyEmbedded).

 Server computes the DH-shared secret `K` and hash `H = hash (client ID || server ID || server public key || client DH public key || server DH public key || shared secret K)`, where Client ID and server ID are identification strings of client and server.